Gain insights from 5 real-life examples where strategic implementation transformed businesses significantly. Contact us for more information!

 Using these guidelines, Origin Bank began its strategy execution process by whiteboarding its high-level goals.
 From there, it became a “waterfall” approach where goals were broken down into objectives, objectives divided into projects, and projects into action items.
 Origin Bank also developed measures to track progress for each of those waterfall elements.

 Changing its strategy has helped Origin Bank increase its profits and customer service levels.
-Overall, the bank has been able to take an innovative approach to its operations with a strategic plan that reflects its vision, includes more accountability and collaboration, centralizes project management, and requires all changes to be vetted through a “decision tree.”
+Overall, the bank has been able to take an innovative approach to its operations with a strategic plan that reflects its vision, includes more accountability and collaboration, centralizes strategy execution management, and requires all changes to be vetted through a “decision tree.”

 4. IBM